If you want it done faster than 15 hours plus a rest

 - Once rested pull the pork apart with two forks.

-- Pour over some of the cooking juices to add flavour and moisturise.
+- Pour over some of the cooking juices to add flavour and moisturise or add some apple juice or warm BBQ sauce.

 The key to pulled pork is reaching an internal temperature of 88°C-90°C where the connective (tough) tissue breaks down.
 This process moisturises the meat and makes it really succulent.
 If you serve your meat before this point it will be tough and dry.